Hyundai Kona 1.0 T GDI Premium.

 Our test car featured the 1.0 litre engine & this is set to be the best seller & for good reason.
 The Premium specced model we drove emits 125g/km of CO2 with a combined claimed fuel economy of 52.3mpg, whilst in our real world test we averaged 41.2 mpg.
 There isn’t a diesel of course, so if you want lower emissions you’ll have to down spec to the S model which comes with a better 117g/km of CO2’s.

 Hyundai’s always score highly in the JD Power annual reports & Hyundai offers a five-year warranty with unlimited mileage, with only Kia’s seven-year deal offering a longer period of cover.
 If you lease one for 3 years your Kona should only require servicing over a 30,000 mile contract.

 In a sector that is growing at double-quick time, the Kona which has replaced the ix20, is to use a football analogy, “a mid-table team.”
-Granted, it looks different, comes very well equipped, is well screwed together & is great value for money, with our test car retailing at £19,610, including extras of Metallic / Pearl Paint & a Safety Pack – Autonomous Emergency Braking with Pedestrian Recognition (AEB).
+Granted, it looks different, comes very well equipped, is well screwed together & it’s great value for money, with our test car retailing at £19,880.